Cromer: Transport

+Cromer railway station is a stop on the Bittern Line, which provides generally hourly services between Norwich and Sheringham.
+Services are operated by Greater Anglia.

-The railway came to Cromer in 1877, with the opening of Cromer High railway station by the Great Eastern Railway.
-Ten years later, a second station, Cromer Beach, was opened by the Midland and Great Northern Joint Railway, bringing visitors from the East Midlands.
-The second station, now known simply as Cromer, remains.
-Direct services were operated from London, Manchester, Leicester, Birmingham, Leeds, Peterborough and Sheffield, but today a service between Norwich and Sheringham on the Bittern Line is all that remains.
-The closed Cromer tunnel linked the Beach station with the Mundesley line to the east.
-It was the only railway tunnel to be built in Norfolk.
+The railway came to Cromer in 1877, with the opening of Cromer High station by the Great Eastern Railway.
+Ten years later, a second station, Cromer Beach, was opened by the Midland and Great Northern Joint Railway, bringing visitors in from the East Midlands; only this station remains today and it was renamed Cromer in 1969, following the closure of Cromer High station.
+Direct services were operated from London, Manchester, Leicester, Birmingham, Leeds, Peterborough and Sheffield.
+The now-closed Cromer tunnel linked Beach station with the Mundesley line to the east; it was the only railway tunnel to be built in Norfolk.

-Bus and coach services are provided by several companies which link the town to destinations including Norwich, Sheringham, Holt, King's Lynn and Cambridge.
-The A140 links to Norwich, the A148 (direct) and A149 (coast road) to King's Lynn, and the A149 to the Norfolk Broads and Great Yarmouth.
+Bus services are provided by Sanders Coaches, which link the town with local destinations including Norwich, Sheringham, Holt, Wells-next-the-sea and North Walsham.

+The A140 links Cromer with Norwich, the A148 (direct) and A149 (coast road) to King's Lynn, and the A149 to the Norfolk Broads and Great Yarmouth.
 The B1159 is a coastal road out towards Mundesley.